sybernix/lang-exchange-lk/docs/thesis.md

+### 3.5 Version Controlling

+GitHub was used for version controlling the source code.
+The source repository can be found at [21].

 <p id="gdcalert29" ><span style="color: red; font-weight: bold">>>>>>  gd2md-html alert: inline image link here (to images/image29.png).
 Store image on your image server and adjust path/filename/extension if necessary. </span><br>(<a href="#">Back to top</a>)(<a href="#gdcalert30">Next alert</a>)<br><span style="color: red; font-weight: bold">>>>>> </span></p>